monopole/snips/README.md

 ## Usage

-To get data from a GitHub enterprise instance at _Acme Corporation_ for several users over a common period of September in 2020:
+To get data from a GitHub enterprise instance at _Acme Corporation_ for several users during September 2020:

 ```
 snips \